corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 {{< figure src="images/layered-architecture.png" figcaption="Corda 5 architecture" alt="Layered architecture of Corda 5" >}}

-### P2P layer
+### P2P Layer

-The P2P layer allows an identity to establish a session with another identity on an [application network](#application-networks)at their published address, regardless of whether they reside in the same or different [clusters](#clusters).
+The P2P Layer allows an identity to establish a communication session with another identity on an [application network](#application-networks)at their published address, regardless of whether they reside in the same or different [clusters](#clusters).
 It manages the lifecycle, link establishment, connection recovery, back pressure, caching, heart beating, transmission, message chunking, etc for communications intended to flow between identities.
+It has two primary components; the Gateway and Link Manager.

 {{< note >}}
-The P2P layer is not officially exposed to CorDapp Developers to access natively in this Developer Preview of Corda 5 and so its implementation in CorDapps is not currently supported.
+The P2P Layer is not officially exposed to CorDapp Developers to access natively in this Developer Preview of Corda 5 and so its implementation in CorDapps is not currently supported.
 Support will be available in a future release as there is great value in an end-to-end authenticated messaging system that can multiplex thousands of messages whilst remaining HA and secure and also embodying a strong identity model.
 {{< /note >}}
 <!--